Cheapest Michigan General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-Thimble ranks cheapest for construction and contracting businesses across Michigan, saving most small operations around $102 annually.
+Thimble ranks as the cheapest option for construction and contracting businesses across Michigan, saving most small operations around $102 annually.
 Monthly rates run about $107, which is 7% below the state average.
 Outdoor and specialty contractors see the strongest pricing, including lawn care services, tree services, painting contractors, plumbing contractors, paving contractors and irrigation services.

-Not a Fit?
-Jump To: The Hartford, ERGO NEXT, biBerk or Simply Business
+Not a fit?
+Jump to: The Hartford, ERGO NEXT, biBerk or Simply Business

 Simply Business